awsdocs/aws-deep-learning-amis/doc_source/tutorial-efa-launching.md

 1m      10      =10      20m         0.01s   2122.41     494.05       0.00
 ```

-If it hangs or does not complete, ensure that your security group has the correct inbound/outbound rules\.
+If it stops responding or does not complete, ensure that your security group has the correct inbound/outbound rules\.